notrueindian/jekyll/parliament-of-knives.md

 So how does the game work?

-The core of the game is very simple: Characters make proposals, which are potential laws or actions that the nation should take.
-The members of the Grand Parliament then vote on these proposals, passing some of them and rejecting the others.
+The core of the game is very simple:

+1. Characters make proposals, which are potential laws or actions that the nation should take.
+2. The members of the Grand Parliament then vote on these proposals, passing some of them and rejecting the others.
 But the gap between proposing something and getting it passed is where most of the game will happen.
+In this gap, players will form alliances to aid their plans  or start conspiracies to tear down the plans of others.
-Being successful in making and passing proposals earns characters Prestige.
+3. Being successful in making and passing proposals earns characters Prestige.
+Prestige makes it easier for them to pass future proposals.

-The game is played more or less in real time.
 Every round of the game takes place over one week.
+One IRL week can be treated as one "in-game" month.
 A week / round should look like this:

-Day 1: Members declare Proposals.
+Day 1-3: Members declare Proposals.
-Day 2-5: Voting opens.
+Day 4-6: Voting opens.
 Members speechify, scheme, ally, lie to get other Members to vote on what they want.
-Day 6: Voting closes.
+Day 7: Voting closes.
 Successful proposals are declared.
 Prestige is announced, if applicable.
-Day 7: News is announced.
+News is announced.

 ### Proposals

-There are two main kinds of proposals: Policy Proposals and Special Proposals.
+There are two main kinds of proposals: Standard Proposals and Special Proposals.

 **Standard Proposals**